OryxProject/oryx/src/site/markdown/docs/admin.md

 called `model.pmml`, and optionally supplementary files that go with the model.

 This directory exists to record PMML models for archiving and for use by other tools.
 Its content may be deleted if desired.
+Note also that setting `oryx.batch.storage.max-age-model-hours` to a nonnegative value will cause models older than the given number of hours to be deleted automatically.

 # Cloudera Quickstart VM Setup